kammitama5/kammitama5.github.io/_posts/2021-8-12-Thursday-August-12th.md

 ## So that sounds like a lot
 - It hasn't been super-duper busy, but maybe I have done a lot over the past week.
 I have a lot more time on my calendar, but checking in on the Broadening Slack and making sure things are okay will take up some of my time.
 My co-committee peer is so passionate and has done so much great work; she really has a good heart, and is smart and thoughtful about the process, which has helped me grow and learn as well, and I'm grateful for that.
+So many people carve out research careers that seems to put themselves at the centre, and she really is the kind of person to take others with her, and that's been a beautiful thing to witness.
+She really cares about the community.

 ## Anyways, that's it for now
 - I'm attending a Q&A Cryptography workshop, and getting up at 3 tomorrow for another one.
 I'm so excited! :)